-The remarketing (aka retargeting) method is similar to the interest-based targeting method above, with the main difference being how the ad-decisioning process works.
+The remarketing (aka retargeting) method is similar to the Topics API standard mentioned above, with the main difference being how the ad-decisioning process works.

-With interest-based targeting, advertisers can show ads to users based on the interest groups they belong to.
+With Topics API, advertisers can show ads to users based on the topic groups they belong to.

 With the remarketing method, the browser will send two ad requests to the AdTech platform — one containing contextual information and one referencing the interest group that the user belongs to.